vsrinivas/fuchsia/docs/syscalls/io_port_bind.md

 magenta kernel queues a packet of type **mx_io_packet_t** to the IO port with the key *key* and *type* equal to MX_IO_PORT_PKT_TYPE_IOSN.

-If the *source* handle was previously bound to an IO port, that bind is revoked and replaced with a bind to *handle*.

-Use *signals* with a value of zero to unbind an existing IO port bind between *handle* and *source*.
+To unbind a *source* from an IO port, simply close the *source* handle.

 ## RETURN VALUE